5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 This high tech take on the acoustic amp employs bluetooth technology to make it simple to add and play along with backing tracks - perfect for the solo artist.
 It's beautifully made, and offers enough power to take on decent size gigs.
 A solid choice for the working musician.

-Fishman is a big name in acoustic guitar electronics, and their Loudbox amp series has been a huge success amongst acoustic players, and the Mini BT 60 is a big part of their popularity.
-First of all, we absolutely loved the design of this amp – it was retro without being kitsch.
-The build quality was excellent, and included plush, leather effect Tolex, a matte gold panel, and gold accented grille cloth.
+Fishman is a big name in acoustic guitar electronics.
+Their Loudbox amp series has been a huge success amongst acoustic players, and the Mini BT 60 is a big part of their popularity.
+First of all, we absolutely loved the design of this amp, which was retro without being kitsch.
+The build quality was excellent and included plush, leather-effect Tolex, a matte-gold panel, and gold-accented grille cloth.

 The tone test went very well for the Fishman.
-It offered a very balanced, neutral sound profile through its single 6.5” woofer and 1” tweeter, with no excess coloration, and no particular bias towards any end of the EQ range.
-We were satisfied with the accuracy of the tones, as well as with the responses to fingerpicking, as well as heavy and gentle chord strumming.
+It offered a very balanced, neutral sound profile through its single 6.5” woofer and 1” tweeter, with no excess coloration and no particular bias towards any end of the EQ range.
+We were satisfied with the accuracy of the tones and with the responses to fingerpicking, as well as heavy and gentle chord-strumming.

-The Loudbox Mini BT 60 does feature 2 channels, 1 for guitar, and one for XLR input mics.
-There is a master volume control, and both inputs have individual EQ controls, as well as individual gain.
-Vocal response was good, but a little flatter than we found on the similarly priced Boss ASL.
+The Loudbox Mini BT 60 does feature two channels, 1 for guitar and one for XLR input mics.
+There is a master volume control, and both inputs have individual EQ controls as well as individual gain.
+The vocal response was good but a little flatter than we found on the similarly-priced Boss ASL.

 One of the most impressive features was the Bluetooth connectivity.
-Pairing was fast and simple, and we were easily able to play backing tracks through the amp to jam along with – a great feature for solo performers.
+The pairing was fast and simple, and we were easily able to play backing tracks through the amp to jam along with – a great feature for solo performers.

 Verdict: The Fishman Loudbox Mini BT 60 is a great amp if you demand excellent portability and the convenience of Bluetooth connectivity.
-Sadly, it fell just a little short when it came to the built in FX and vocal response.
-If you plan to play clean most of the time and you won’t be singing, then this should definitely remain in play.
+Sadly, it fell just a little short when it came to the built-in FX and vocal response.
+If you plan to play clean most of the time and you won’t be singing, this should definitely remain in play.

 Also Consider